mdgaziur/CompCoder/README.md

 ## How to start on localhost?

+- ### How to generate docs for the api?

+  - Run `yarn doc-api` to generate docs
+  - The docs for api will be at the directory called "api-docs"
+  - To view the docs, open the index.html file in that directory.
+You'll find all the docs in that webpage.

+- ### How to generate docs for the frontend?
+  - Not available at this time
 - ### Create a .env file in /api
   - Add a variable JWT_SECRET_KEY and set the value to a randomly generated string
   - Add a variable CC_EMAIL and set an email address as the value of that variable